aneshas/eventstore/README.md

 - [x] json encoding/decoding for events types - better way?

-Embeddable EventStore implementation written in Go using gorm as an underlying persistence mechanism meaning it will work with `almost` (tested sqlite and postgres) whatever underlying database gorm will support (just use the respective gorm driver).
+Embeddable EventStore implementation written in Go using gorm as an underlying persistence mechanism meaning it will work with `almost` (tested sqlite and postgres) whatever underlying database gorm will support (just use the respective gorm driver - sqlite and postgres provided).

 ## Features